orxfun/orx-meta/README.md

 The [`define_queue`](https://docs.rs/orx-meta/latest/orx_meta/macro.define_queue.html) macro contains two blocks:

 * The `queue` block is straightforward.
 We just provides the names of the three types.
 We name the statically typed queue trait as `StScreen`, the empty queue struct as `EmptyScreen` and the non-empty queue struct as `Screen`.
-* The `elements` block is central to the zero cost composition idea.
+* The `elements` block is central to the zero-cost composition idea.
 We provide a comma-separated list of traits that each of the heterogeneous elements of the queue must implement.
 This prevents us from pushing an element without `Draw` implementation to the screen.

 Furthermore, we require the empty queue and non-empty queue structs to implement the common behavior.

 * We implement `Draw for EmptyScreen` where we define the behavior in the absence of an element.
 * We implement `Draw for Screen` where we define how to compose the common behavior when there are multiple elements.

-And this is sufficient to achieve the following pros:
+And this is sufficient to achieve the following **<span style="color:green">pros</span>**:

 * It is open for extension.
 Another codebase can implement a new component and add it to the screen.
 * No heap allocation required.
 Memory layout of the `screen` above is identical to the `struct MyScreen(Button, Button, SelectBox, Button)`.
 Further, there is not even an allocation for the `Vec`.
 * No virtual method calls, all `draw` calls are statically dispatched.
 Further, there is no run-time branching.
 Final `screen.draw()` call can completely be inlined by the compiler as `btn1.draw(); btn2.draw(); sbox.draw(); btn3.draw();`.

-On the other hand, this approach has the following disadvantage compared to the alternatives:
+On the other hand, this approach has the following **<span style="color:red">con</span>** compared to the alternatives:

 * `Screen` is a new type specific to the `Draw` trait, has two generic parameters and it is more complex than the `Vec` wrappers used in the alternative approaches.